 Since the inaugural meeting many successful one-day meetings and longer annual conferences have since been organized.
 The first was entitled ‘Aerosols in Veterinary Science’ and held on 5th December 1986.
 The first Annual Conference was held on 31st March – 1st April at Loughborough.
 Annual Conference proceedings are published under the title ‘Aerosols: Their Generation, Behaviour and Applications’.
 Out of these one-day meetings has developed a highly successful series of ‘Drug Delivery to the Lungs’ meetings which now attracts over 600 attendees.
 Today DDL is recognized as one of the major European conferences in respiratory drug delivery and a key international meeting for the rest of the world.
 In 1992 the Society hosted the European Aerosol Conference in Oxford, in 1998, the 5th International Aerosol Conference which was held in Edinburgh, the European Aerosol Conference in Dublin (2000) and Manchester (2011).
 We are delighted that the Society has been chosen to host the 2021 European Aerosol Conference.
 Event details will be published in due course.

 For many years now the Society has run a “Fundamentals of Aerosol Science” course which provides an opportunity for both new and existing researchers to explore and understand aerosol science and improve or refresh their knowledge of some of the fundamental concepts.
-The Society also encourages graduates to undertake postgraduate training in the field of aerosol science via the CN Davies Scholarship award.
+The Society also encourages graduates to undertake postgraduate training in the field of aerosol science via the Aerosol Society Doctoral Student Award.

-More recent developments include Early Career Scientist Travel Award, Small Research Grants and Undergraduate Research Bursaries.
+More recent developments include Early Career Scientist Travel Award, Career Development Grants and Undergraduate Research Bursaries.

 The Aerosol Society continues to go from strength to strength and is ever conscious of its membership and ways in which it can support the study and science of aerosols.